Wellesley College Summer Session 2014

 Summer at Wellesley

 Housing is available to college students enrolled in the Wellesley College Summer Session at a cost of $150/per week.
-The priority date for summer session housing ends Monday April 1st, so please keep this in mind if you are considering housing.
+The priority date for summer session housing ends Monday, March 31st, so please keep this in mind if you are considering housing.
 Summer Session students are housed in a designated residence hall with professional staff.
 Residential life will include social, cultural, and recreational activities.
-Housing Applications for Summer Session begins March 1, 2013 and students should apply as early as possible.
-Housing is not available for high school students.
+Housing Applications for Summer Session begins March 3, 2014 and students should apply as early as possible.

 Students who choose to live on campus during the summer have an opportunity to experience the residential life unique to Wellesley College.
 The residential halls foster a sense of community for their members and serve as a focal point for both informal and planned activities.
 Students in residence have access to the summer facilities and campus activities.